 If your cat’s anxiety and depression are mild, you may prefer to offer them a holistic calming solution.

-- CBD oil is known to have a calming effect on nerves and can reduce the effects of everyday environmental stress.
+- CBD for cats is known to have a calming effect on nerves and can reduce the effects of everyday environmental stress.
 Make sure to choose a CBD tincture from a reputable manufacturer who makes 100% organic, lab-tested, full-spectrum hemp oil.

 - Catnip can do wonders to calm your kitty and bring some relief to their depression.
 It may trigger some hyperactivity at first, but calm will follow.